 Home Ventilation Program

-The home ventilation program cares for children who require assistance with breathing using a ventilator through a tracheostomy.
+The Seattle Children's home ventilation program cares for children who require assistance with breathing using a ventilator through a tracheostomy.
 Some children require ventilation throughout their life, and others require it for a period of a few years while growth or healing takes place.

 What services do we offer?

-- We will help resolve issues with poorly functioning equipment.
+- Resolve issues with poorly functioning equipment.

-- We will review your child’s growth and nutrition.
+- Review your child’s growth and nutrition.

 Why choose Seattle Children’s?